Digital Discovery of 100 diverse Quantum Experiments with PyTheus: Hundred Experiments

 \subsubsection{Products of W States}

 Previous work with the graph representation showed how to create W states for an arbitrary even number of qubits without using any ancilla \cite{graphs3}.
 On the other hand, to generate a W state with an odd number of qubits, we always needed at least one ancillary detector.
 Accordingly, if we want to duplicate such odd-qubit states, we can simply duplicate the graph together with the ancillas.
 However, this straightforward method is not the most efficient, at least for the states $\ket{W_3}^{\otimes2}$ and $\ket{W_5}^{\otimes2}$.
-As shown in Fig.~\ref{fig:w3w3}, these two states can be obtained without using ancillas \numbering{experimentcounter}\numbering{experimentcounter}.
+As shown in Fig.~\ref{fig:w3w3}, these two states can be obtained without using ancillas \numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/HighlyEntangledStates/W3W3]{experimentcounter}\numbering[https://github.com/artificial-scientist-lab/PyTheus/tree/main/pytheus/graphs/HighlyEntangledStates/W5W5]{experimentcounter}.

 \tocless